lucas-vivier/message-ix-buildings-eu/STURM_output/many_scenarios_reprex.md

                 values_to = "value") %>%
     # replace "" by "No"
     mutate(value = ifelse(value == "", "No", value))
+#> Error in UseMethod("filter"): no applicable method for 'filter' applied to an object of class "function"

 # Add a count column for position adjustment
 n_scenario <- nrow(temp)
+#> Error in eval(expr, envir, enclos): object 'temp' not found
 temp <- temp %>%
   group_by(policy, value) %>%
   summarise(count = n()) #/ n_scenario)
+#> Error in eval(expr, envir, enclos): object 'temp' not found

 # Make stacked bar plot of the policies in the target scenarios